marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 we get a slightly cryptic result.

-To understand what is happing, we first have to interpret the line :math:`\verb!a = f2(3)!`.
+To understand what is happening, we first have to interpret the line :math:`\verb!a = f2(3)!`.
 As we have learned before, a line like this means that we calculate the right side and store it in the variable :math:`a`.
-But the right side calls f2 with the number :math:`\verb+x = 3+`, and :math:`f2` does as we defined, and prints the result :math:`\verb+2*x = 6+` directly to the screen.
+But the right side calls :math:`f2` with the number :math:`\verb+x = 3+`, and :math:`f2` does as we defined, and prints the result :math:`\verb+2*x = 6+` directly to the screen.
 Now :math:`f2` is done, but it didn't return any value!
-So when :math:`a` is defined as the result, :math:`a` gets the value 'nothing', or :math:`\verb+None+` which is what 'nothing' is called in python.
+So when :math:`a` is defined as the result, :math:`a` gets the value 'nothing', or :math:`\verb+None+` which is what 'nothing' is called in Python.

 Hopefully, you now have some idea what it means that a function returns a value with the :math:`\verb+return+` command.
 Do not panic if you find